goldlabel-apps/goldlabelopensource/gatsby/src/markdown/about/the-demo.md

 ---
 order: 40
-slug: "/demo"
+slug: "/about/demo"
-parentSlug: "/"
+parentSlug: "/about"
-title: "Demo"
+title: "The Demo"
-description: "What are you looking at?"
+description: "What exactly are you looking at?"
 icon: "scooter"
 image: "/webp/demo.webp"
 keywords: "Goldlabel, Examples, Demo"
 ---

-### Demo
+Consider this.
+A Business with both an app and a retail store.
+Along comes a potential Customer.
+Compare the experience on an app and in a retail store

-Consider a Business man & a Potential Customer
+This leads to an Agile story...

 > As an Businessman I want to connect personally to new Customers in real time so that I can improve my app's sales conversion rate.
 I need [pr0](https://goldlabel.pro)